Reducing Lead in Drinking Water

 Where does the lead come from?

-Bear in mind that the use of lead in water pipes goes back thousands of years; lead was chosen by ancient civilizations for piping because of its ability to resist pinhole leaks while being soft enough to form into shapes that deliver water efficiently.
+The use of lead in water pipes goes back thousands of years; lead was chosen by ancient civilizations for piping because of its ability to resist pinhole leaks while being soft enough to form into shapes that deliver water efficiently.

 How can lead enter the water system?

-Lead from services lines and other materials can corrode and “leach” into the water.
+Lead from service lines and other materials can corrode and “leach” into the water.
 To minimize this corrosion and leaching, water utilities treat the water; this carefully controlled water chemistry is designed to protect the thin layers of biofilm and scale deposits lining water pipes.
 Barring other factors contributing to corrosion, these layers separate the water from the metal and keep the water safe to drink.

-1. Check with your water utility.
+- Check with your water utility.
 The first step is to talk with your local water utility.
 Water utilities generally issue water quality reports that assess the average amount of lead and other contaminants found in water before it leaves the water treatment plant.
-Your local water utility also can tell you if there are lead service lines running from the water main to home or school property.
+Your local water utility also can tell you if there are lead service lines running from the water main to a home or school property.

+- Check records or ask a plumber.
+A plumber or school maintenance staff—or home or school records—can disclose if your home or school has underground lead service lines or if pipes have lead solder.
 Any lead in your water is mostly likely coming from lead service lines and solder.
-In addition, older faucets and valves may have higher lead content than what is now allowable by the Reduction of Lead in Drinking Water Act.
+In addition, older faucets and valves may have higher lead content than what is now allowable by the NSF/ANSI/CAN 61: Q ≤ 1 standard.

-It’s important to understand that the risk of lead is determined by the amount of this contaminant in the water, not in the pipes or plumbing materials.
+- It’s important to understand that the risk of lead is determined by the amount of this contaminant in the water, not in the pipes or plumbing materials.
 It’s possible to have relatively low levels of lead in your water despite having lead in your service lines and other plumbing materials.
 Today, the amount of lead in water depends on factors relating to the broader water system and conditions impacting it.

 What can be done to reduce lead in water?